Style & Submission Guidelines

 Although different websites – and print publications – develop their own guidelines for style and formatting, they all base these guidelines upon the AP Stylebook.
 It is strongly recommended that every one of our writers obtain a copy of this book, or take out an online subscription.
 Be warned, however; the AP Stylebook is very extensive and extremely daunting!
 Do not expect that you will be able to study and memorize it.
 If you can, I want to become your publicist, because, together, we will make a huge amount of money!

-The following rules lay the groundwork for the Guardian Express style guide.
+The following rules lay the groundwork for the Guardian Liberty Voice style guide.
 Over time, we will add to – and expand upon – these guidelines.
-They must be followed by every Guardian Express writer.
+They must be followed by every Guardian Liberty Voice writer.
 Certainly, everyone should have this file open, or readily available for reference, when writing an article.
 After a time, the style guidelines will become second nature.
 We shall begin with some basics.

-If you do not have the AP Stylebook and you have a specific question on formatting, you may email me at firstname.lastname@example.org and, although I do not guarantee you an instant reply, I will get back to you with the answer to your question, as soon as I am able.
+If you do not have the AP Stylebook and you have a specific question on formatting, you may email Assistant Editor in Chief Cynthia Collins at email@example.com and she will provide you with the information you need.

 Plagiarism, basically, means copying someone else’s work (or even their ideas).
 A famous person once said “there is nothing new under the sun,” meaning that nothing is completely original; anything and everything that is created today was influenced – to a greater or lesser extent – by something that has gone before.
 Regardless of legal definitions, it is difficult to precisely define plagiarism.

-The Guardian Express has a very simple rule, regarding plagiarism: ALL ARTICLES MUST BE ORIGINAL WORK!
+The Guardian Liberty Voice has a very simple rule, regarding plagiarism: ALL ARTICLES MUST BE ORIGINAL WORK!
 There are no exceptions, unless we were in a situation where – for whatever reason – we had been given permission to reproduce someone else’s work.

 What plagiarism means for us:

-By publishing an article that is not original work, the Guardian Express risks – other than a potential lawsuit – being completely ostracized by Google; which could destroy the business overnight.
+By publishing an article that is not original work, the Guardian Liberty Voice risks – other than a potential lawsuit – being completely ostracized by Google; which could destroy the business overnight.
 If that were not bad enough, our reputation would be shredded.

 Many journalists write articles based on other articles; unless a publication is breaking a story from its own sources, everybody is reporting the same news.
 However; it is not acceptable to copy someone else’s article and neither is it acceptable to re-word someone else’s article.